ahmed-al-balochi/LibreGaming/README.md

 * Your feedback is always welcome.

 # Credits:
-* Thanks to [GloriousEggroll](https://github.com/GloriousEggroll/) for ProtonGE.
-* Thanks to [AUNaseef](https://github.com/AUNaseef/) protonup for making it easier to install ProtonGE.
 * Thanks to [flightlessmango](https://github.com/flightlessmango/) for mangohud.
 * Thanks to [benjamimgois](https://github.com/benjamimgois/) for goverlay.
 * Thanks to anyone who downloads this script, and to everyone who gives me feedback.